ejanjoh/Math_Parser/README.md

-# Calculate an Mathematical Expression – A Math Parser
+# Calculate a Mathematical Expression – A Math Parser

 This is an implementation of a simple math parser that operate on integers and handle the four basic binary operations ('+','-','/','*') including the use of parenthesis (the unary operator '-' is not part of the parser).
 However, it can easily be extended to handle other operators and functions.
 The parser is based on a context-free gramma defined by the following production rules (described in Extended Backus–Naur form (EBNF)):